In Russia, recovery of damages is a universal remedy available for a wronged party.

 Regardless of whether the amount agreed by the parties is in a foreign currency or non-conventional monetary units ('special drawing rights', etc.) payment is still required by law to be made in roubles.

 By law, the payment amount in roubles is determined according to the official exchange rate as of the day of payment.
 However, a different exchange rate or an exchange rate from a different date can be used where agreed by the parties.

 Payments can be made in a foreign currency where permitted by the Federal Law on Currency Regulation and Currency Control No. 173-FZ dated 10 December 2003.

 viii Interest on damages

-As a general rule, if there is a delay in payment of damages required by a judgment or agreement, the creditor is entitled to require payment of interest on the outstanding amounts.
-Such interest is defined in the Civil Code as interest for 'unlawful usage of another person's money'.
+As a general rule, a delay in payment of damages required by a judgment or agreement constitutes unlawful usage of another person's money and the creditor is entitled to require payment of interest on the outstanding amounts.

 If the interest rate agreed by the parties is higher than the key rate established by the Bank of Russia, the defendant can make an application to the court, which has discretion to reduce the amount of interest set by the parties if the court considers that the amount of interest is clearly inadequate considering the consequences of the breach, but not lower than the key rate of the Bank of Russia.